What is ‘skilled’ employment

 - the completion of recognised relevant qualifications and/or work experience

 It is also paramount that the occupation be substantially matched with an existing ANZSCO occupation.
-The Australian and New Zealand Standard Classification of Occupations has a list of occupations available online and Immigration New Zealand uses this standard to classify skill levels.
+The Australian and New Zealand Standard Classification of Occupations has a list of occupations available online and Immigration New Zealand uses this standard to classify skill levels and the expected level of qualifications and/or work experience for each role.

-Under the Skilled Migrant Category (residence visa), an offer of skilled employment must also be full time (at least 30 hours per week on average), for at least 12 months, with a remuneration at or above NZ$35.24 per hour (or the equivalent annual salary).
+Under the Skilled Migrant Category or the Green list Category (residence visas), an offer of skilled employment must also be full time (at least 30 hours per week on average), for at least 12 months, with a remuneration at or above the NZ median wage (or the equivalent annual salary).